regmibijay/opencarp-analyzer/README.md

 `opencarp-plotter -f data/i_*.txt data_2/*.txt -i MurineMouse header -t Comparision of voltages in mV -legend upper right` will read `data` folder and extract all the files containing `i_` in the name and `.txt` extension.
 Then it will search for `*.txt` files in `data2` folder and make a list of all files, from which all files containing either `MurineMouse` or `header` in filename are omitted.
 Now we create a plot with title of `Comparision of voltages in mV` and legends in upper right corner.

+## To Do
+Current features being considered:

+ - `x-min` for minimum x-Axis value in plot
+ - `x-max` for maximum x-Axis value in plot
+ - `y-min` for minimum y-Axis value in plot
+ - `y-max` for maximum y-Axis value in plot

+If you want certain features, feel free to open a  [feature request](https://github.com/regmibijay/opencarp-analyzer/issues).